Translate this page into:

 Material and Methods:

 The study adopted a descriptive cross-sectional design, using the multistage sampling technique to select 425 respondents.
 A self-administered questionnaire was used for data collection.
-Data analysis was done using Statistical package for the social sciences (SPSS), version 25.
+Data analysis was done using Statistical Package for the Social Sciences (SPSS), version 25.
 Descriptive statistics were presented in tables and figures, and inferential statistics were analyzed at a level of significance of 0.05.

 Results: